Scouting in Maine: Camp William Hinds

 Camp William Hinds opened in 1927 as the summer camp for Cumberland County Council.
-The camp was named for the son of the businessman who donated the property to the council.
-The camp is located on 230 acre of land on Panther Pond in Raymond, Maine and is currently the only long term Pine Tree Council camp supporting troops and packs in southern Maine.
+The camp was named after the businessman's son, who had donated the property to the council.
+The camp is located on 230 acre of land on Panther Pond in Raymond, Maine, and is currently the only long-term Pine Tree Council camp supporting troops and packs in southern Maine.

-Scouts use Camp Hinds for a full week-long summer program of aquatics, nature/ecology, Scoutcraft (outdoor skills), archery and riflery, handicraft, ropes course, and climbing.
-The Ring Dining Hall is a place for family style dining and mealtime programs.
+Scouts use Camp Hinds for an entire week-long summer program of aquatics, nature/ecology, Scoutcraft (outdoor skills), archery and riflery, handicraft, ropes course, and climbing.
+The Ring Dining Hall is a place for family-style dining and mealtime programs.
 The summer camp also has campfire programs.
 Week-long winter programs during Maine school vacations and winter camping programs based in the Rotary Training Center are popular.
-Troops and packs use the facilities not just at summer camp but for unit based programs in spring, fall, and winter.
+Troops and packs use the facilities at summer camp and unit-based programs in spring, fall, and winter.

-The camp has 14 large, wooded campsites along with three cabins available though Pine Tree Council throughout the year.
-Summer camp programs include 7 Scouts BSA weeks and 2 4-day 3-night Webelos camping sessions.
+The camp has 14 large, wooded campsites and three cabins available through Pine Tree Council throughout the year.
+Summer camp programs include 7 Scouts BSA weeks and 2 4-day, 3-night Webelos camping sessions.
 Summer Fun Pack Weekends are designed for Cub Scout Packs and their families.

 The camp has been extensively used throughout the years.
 In 1954, the camp hosted an adult leader training for 2,00 volunteers in the area.

 The Trading Post once sold many Neal Manufacturing Company slides, manufactured by C. Millard Neal, a volunteer in the Pine Tree Council.
 The Scout Museum at the Pine Tree Council offices has a display on these nationally popular plastic slides.
 The slides featured every imaginable Scout image.
-Some came pre-painted but most scouts bought the plain ones and painted them themselves.
+Some came pre-painted, but most scouts bought the plain ones and painted them themselves.

 Camp Nutter

 Camp William Nutter, located on Loon Pond in Acton, Maine, was originally the summer camp for York County Council.
-When that council merged into Pine Tree Council in 1935, it was initially not used as a summer camp; however, sometime after 1944 the council opened it as a summer camp.
+When that council merged with Pine Tree Council in 1935, it was initially not used as a summer camp; however, sometime after 1944, the council opened it as a summer camp.
 It operated as such into the 1950s.
 The earliest dated patch is 1949.
 The council still owns the property, but it is only used by the York District for weekend events & Cub Scout Day Camp.